Public offering expected to close to new investors on or about September 30, 2017.

 2The board of directors has the discretion to suspend or terminate the share repurchase program to the extent that it determines that it is in our best interest to do so.

 4There is no assurance that the Fund will pay distributions.
 The amount and timing of distributions are not guaranteed.
 Investment income has been insufficient to fund distributions due to the incentive fee on income, which the Adviser and Sub-Adviser have agreed to waive.
-For the nine months ended September 30, 2016, 70% of distributions were paid from net realized income from operations (before the waiver of the incentive fee on income), 1% came from the waiver of the incentive fee on income, and 29% came from distributions in excess of net investment income, which represents adjustments made to GAAP basis net investment income to arrive at taxable income available for distributions.
+For the 12 months ended December 31, 2016, 55.9% of distributions were paid from net realized income from operations (before the waiver of the incentive fee on income), 3.5% came from the waiver of the incentive fee on income, and 40.6% came from distributions in excess of net investment income, which represents adjustments made to GAAP basis net investment income to arrive at taxable income available for distributions.
 If the advisors had not agreed to waive their fees, these distributions would have come from investors' paid in capital.
 Paying distributions from sources other than net realized income lowers an investor's overall return.

 5Price effective as of the Company's January 19, 2017 weekly closing.
 Based upon the calculated NAV, the pricing committee reviews the offering price to ensure that shares are not being offered at a price, after deduction of selling commissions and dealer manager fees, below NAV per share.
 Periodic valuations will cause offering price to fluctuate.